Lead and Copper in Drinking Water

 When test results for lead show that ninety percent of the samples are not at or below the EPA's action level of 15 ppb (parts per billion), a water system must conduct a Public Education Program within 60 days.
 The public education program must be repeated annually, and the public service announcements must be repeated semiannually, until the water system completes a round of sampling with the 90th. percentile of lead level at or below the EPA's action level of 15 ppb.

-In January 2011, President Barack Obama signed into law The Reduction of Lead in Drinking Water Act (Lead Reduction Act), which amends Section 1417 of the Safe Drinking Water Act.
+In 2011 President Barack Obama signed into law the Reduction of Lead in Drinking Water Act (a.k.a., Lead Reduction Act), which amends Section 1417 of the Safe Drinking Water Act.
 The Lead Reduction Act changes the definition of “lead-free” from 8.0 percent to 0.25 percent.
-The Lead Reduction Act took effect on January 4, 2014 and requires pipes, pipe fittings, plumbing fittings, and fixtures to be "lead free."
+The Lead Reduction Act took effect on January 4, 2014, and requires pipes, pipe fittings, plumbing fittings, and fixtures to be “lead free”.

 Lead is not normally found in source water, but can enter drinking water systems through the corrosion of the pipes and plumbing fixtures.
 Regulatory efforts to reduce the presence of lead in drinking water tend to focus on the lead content of drinking water system components.
 The federal law applies to any product used in systems where water is anticipated to be used for human consumption.